 EPA Response: The EPA reviewed the WVDEP's proposed budget and disagrees that the WVDEP has insufficient financial resources to run a Class VI program that meets the UIC requirements.
 In their Program Description (pg.
-6-7), the WVDEP describes multiple funding sources to ensure that resources are available to fund an effective Class VI program.
-These include permit application fees authorized by WV CSR 47-9 and the EPA UIC Grant Program (of which the federal amount for the WVDEP is \$79,000).
+6-7), the WVDEP describes funding resources for an effective Class VI program.
+These include permit application fees authorized by WV CSR 47-9.

 State law allows for collection of fees to be paid by Class VI permit applicants and permittees to cover the state's expenses associated with processing the permit application and subsequent oversight of permitted activities.
-For instance, under West Virginia Code 22-11B-4, Class VI permit application fees will be based on the WVDEP's anticipated cost of processing application for permits.
-Class VI well owners or operators will also be charged operation fees (under West Virginia Code 22-11B-16) that are based on the contribution of the storage facility and the source of the CO2 and the anticipated expenses associated with the long-term monitoring and management of closed storage facilities.
+For instance, under West Virginia Code Section 22-11B-4, Class VI permit application fees will be based on the WVDEP's anticipated cost of processing application for permits.
+Class VI well owners or operators will also be charged operation fees (under West Virginia Code Section 22-11B-16) that are based on the contribution of the storage facility and the source of the CO2 and the anticipated expenses associated with the long-term monitoring and management of closed storage facilities.